 - recommending whether or not to make formal application for accreditation;

-- preparing a statement of the total costs of annual dues and forwarding the cost statement to the Academic Programs Office;
+- preparing a statement of the total costs of annual dues and forwarding the cost statement to the Office of Academic Programs and Planning;

 - preparing the application and related reports;

-- transmitting the application and reports only after approval by the President and Vice President for Academic Affairs or their designee;
+- transmitting the application and reports only after approval by the President and Provost, or their designees;

 - making arrangements for the committee visitation on campus;

-- preparing an executive summary of program strengths and weakness for review by the President and the Provost/Vice President for Academic Affairs prior to visitation.
+- preparing an executive summary of program strengths and weakness for review by the President and the Provost prior to visitation.

-The college dean, Provost/Vice President for Academic Affairs and the President or their designee approve the:
+The college dean, Provost, and President, or their designees approve the:

 - transmittal of formal application for accreditation;